 I first got involved with Appaloosas back in 1960.
 I was showing a grade mare and a black Quarter Horse mare against Appaloosas a lot, and losing a lot.
 That was when I realized the potential of the spotted breed, so in 1962 I purchased my first Appaloosa mare.

 Smitten with the breed, I shortly thereafter acquired Quanah Parker, ApHC #3057.
 The leopard stallion

 Meet a Few of Your ICAA Officials

-The International Colored Appaloosa Association, Inc was conceived by several concerned, long-time breeders and owners for the purpose of saving and restoring the Appaloosa as a breed.
-The ICAA's intent is to preserve the blood-breed Appaloosa, its heritage, to promote this versatile and athletic breed throughout the world, and to develop the Purebred Appaloosa.
+The International Colored Appaloosa Association, Inc was conceived by several concerned, long-time breeders and owners for the purpose of saving the blood of the Appaloosa horse.
+The ICAA's intent is to preserve the blood-breed Appaloosa, its heritage, to promote this versatile and athletic horse throughout the world, and to develop the Purebred Appaloosa breed.
 In great part, this can be accomplished through educational materials, shows, and other programs of interest to owners, breeders, and Appaloosa enthusiasts.

 A joint statement from the founding ICAA Board of Trustees states: